loophp/collection/docs/pages/api.rst

 tails
 ~~~~~

-Returns the list of initial segments of its argument list, shortest last.
+Returns the list of initial segments of the collection, shortest last.
+Similar to applying ``tail`` successively and collecting all results in one list.

 Interface: `Tailsable`_